List of mammals of Sudan

 This is a list of the mammal species recorded in Sudan.
 There are 188 mammal species in Sudan, of which three are critically endangered, five are endangered, eleven are vulnerable, and nine are near threatened.

-One of the species listed for Sudan can no longer be found in the wild.
+One of the species listed for Sudan can possibly no longer be found in the wild.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Some species were assessed using an earlier set of criteria.
 Species assessed using this system have the following instead of near threatened and least concern categories:

 Order: Tubulidentata (aardvarks)

 The order Tubulidentata consists of a single species, the aardvark.
 Tubulidentata are characterised by their teeth which lack a pulp cavity and form thin tubes which are continuously worn down and replaced.